ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IARINC424Source.rst

 IARINC424Source
 ===============

-.. py:class:: IARINC424Source
+.. py:class:: ansys.stk.core.stkobjects.aviator.IARINC424Source

    object

    Interface used to access the options for any ARINC424 source in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IARINC424Source

 Overview
 --------